Federal Circuit Affirms Dismissal of Case Against Gilead Sciences

 After extensive briefing and oral argument on June 23, 2016, Irell secured a complete dismissal of AHF’s complaint on July 6, 2016.

 Irell then represented Gilead in the appeal in June 2017.
 The Federal Circuit affirmed in a 3-0 decision.
-The team included Keith Orso, Jason Sheasby and John Long.
+The team included Keith Orso and Jason Sheasby.